scabbiaza/ramda-webpack-tree-shaking-examples/README.md

 Meantime in example #6, the bundle with `compress` option is reduced more than twice: from 2.45 kB to 1.03 kB.

+### `babel-plugin-ramda`

+The [`babel-plugin-ramda`](https://github.com/megawac/babel-plugin-ramda) plugin can be used to transform Ramda imports into manually cherry-picked methods.
+Using the plugin in this way results in production mode being 952 bytes.
+This is the smallest bundle size that can be achieved when using webpack and babel.

+The plugin does not play nicely with some other plugins such as [`babel-plugin-rewire`](https://github.com/speedskater/babel-plugin-rewire) that are useful in test, so you can choose to only enable it for specific environments as shown in the `.babelrc` config file for example #8.

 ## Rollup

-The same Ramda example was built with Rollup – `07-rollup-ramda-tree-shaking`.
+The same Ramda example was built with Rollup – `08-rollup-ramda-tree-shaking`.
 The resulting bundle in production mode was only **530 bytes**!